Peephole Optimization in Compiler Design

 Objectives of Peephole Optimization:

-The objective of peephole optimization is:
+The objective of peephole optimization is as follows:

 - To improve performance